popitagabriel16/TransfermateTest/README.md

 # TransfermateTest
 All steps are done:
-1. Creating test cases
+1. Creating test cases (positive-happyend/negative-sadend)
 2. Execute by automation test cases from point 1
-3. Activate account by API fetching SMS
+3. Activate account with Email and SMS text.

 Framework created with Java Selenium and Cucumber BDD tool